Have you been injured on the job?

 Are you having difficulty getting back to work?

-If so, then this firm may be able to assist you with your workers' compensation ("workman's comp") claim.
+If so, then this firm may be able to assist you with your workers compensation ("workman's comp") claim.
 Whether you need help negotiating a settlement, getting your medical bills paid, filing a claim, dealing with an insurance company, or some other assistance, call today to discuss how Stephanie Beard may be able to help you.
-Her legal work experience includes having worked for a workers' compensation insurance company -- right here in Louisiana.
+Her work experience includes having worked for a workers' compensation insurance company -- right here in Louisiana.